Rolling Grant

 Step-by-step application flow

-1. Prepare a short concept response.
+1. Prepare a brief concept paper, with the coordinator’s help.

 At what point your project usually gets judged